torvalamo/audio.js/README.md

 	- "error": there was an error in loading the file (eg. doesn't exist)
 	- "loading": the file has started loading
 	- "ready": the browser estimates it has downloaded enough of the file that it can play through it.
+This does not mean that it is fully loaded.
 	- "play": the sound starts playing or looped back to the beginning
 	- "pause": the sound has paused
 	- "ended": the sound has reached the end and is not set for looping